-The Frame-by-Frame switch is usable if you want to store every frames.
+The Frame-by-Frame switch is On by default and usable if you want to store every frames.
 Otherwise, the software creates only the frames where are changes on the animation.

 The Keep transparency switch disables the monochrome background (usually the white paper on a line-test) and keeps the transparency of the transparent pixels.

-The Use delta frames switch enables the usage of the equivalences between the frames in the encoding, if the file format supports it (GIF, AVI).
-It could decrease the size of the result file, but sometimes it is not useful if you want to play the result file frame-by-frame, forwards and backwards to check it.
+The Use delta frames switch enables the usage of the equivalences between the frames in the encoding, visible only if the file format supports it (GIF, AVI).
+It could decrease the size of the result file, but sometimes it is not useful if you want to play the result frame-by-frame, forwards and backwards.